 - Tomato Sauce for the pasta can be prepared a day or two in advance and store it in the fridge.
 Watch my video of homemade tomato sauce.

-- After adding cheese you can bake the pasta as well for 5 – 10 minutes at 180 degree C, for a crusty, cheesy texture.
+- After adding cheese you can bake the pasta as well for 5 – 10 minutes at 180 degrees C, for a crusty, cheesy texture.

 - If black olives are not available use green olives.